 - A. Include a copy of a long-term preservation plan for the property for which the grant funds are requested.
 The plan should include, but not necessarily be limited to: - 1.
-Identification of projected future property use(s), - 2.
+Identification of projected future property use(s) - 2.
 List of prioritized restoration needs, and - 3.
-Plans for compliance with the Americans with Disabilities Act (ADA). - B. If the property is threatened with loss or destruction, please describe the nature and immediacy of that threat.
+Plans for compliance with the Americans with Disabilities Act. - B. If the property is threatened with loss or destruction, please describe the nature and immediacy of that threat.
+Please note that the Historic Restoration Fund is not a suitable funding source for emergency repairs.